 The Bottom Line

-Technical analysis can give cryptocurrency traders insight into the past of a crypto, facilitating future predictions.
+Technical analysis can give cryptocurrency traders an insight into the past of crypto, facilitating future predictions.
 But sole reliance on technical analysis ignores sentiment or news.
 This is particularly problematic with cryptocurrency trading since factors like mining hash rates and governmental regulations can have significant impacts on the market.

 Technical analysis is a method of analyzing the price movements of a security or asset over time.
 It uses charts and other tools to identify patterns and trends in order to make predictions about future price movements.